bpevs/civility/README.md

 # Civility 🎩

-### Unopinionated Styles for Semantic Websites
+### Unopinionated Styles and Utilities for Semantic Webapps

-Civility is a set of CSS and JS tools meant for building websites in a very structured way.
+Civility is a set of CSS and JS tools meant for building webapps in a very structured way.
 We provide:

 ### A Classless Baselayer